 - Financial risk relates to financial reporting, market, liquidity and credit risks.

-- Settlement risk is the risk that settlement in Payments Canada operated payments systems will not take place as expected and may result in credit and/or liquidity risk contagion for Payments Canada members.
+- Settlement risk is the risk that settlement in Payments Canada operated payment systems will not take place as expected and may result in credit and/or liquidity risk contagion for Payments Canada members.

 And since many risks can impact the Payments Canada’s reputation, all risks must be evaluated in terms of the potential impact on our reputation.